• Home

 Day 30 Rest Rest Rest

-The following are some of the best preparation tips for NATA that you can follow while preparing for the exam.
+The following are some of the best preparation tips for NATA you can follow while preparing for the exam.

-To score good marks in the mathematics section, revise basic maths formulas from topics like profit and loss, area and proportion, probability, speed and distance, interest, etc. Solve more and more questions from the previous year's papers regularly.
+Maths: To score good marks in the mathematics section, revise basic maths formulas from topics like profit and loss, area and proportion, probability, speed and distance, interest, etc. Solve more and more questions from the previous year's papers regularly.

-For the drawing section, practice making freehand straight lines regularly without using the scale in a minimum of 5-7 sheets.
+Drawing: For the drawing section, practice making freehand straight lines regularly without using the scale in a minimum of 5-7 sheets.
 Also, you are advised to solve at least 2-3 perspective drawing questions from the previous year's papers daily.

 Frequently Asked Questions